-L. Anabel Fernandez-Senior Vice President and Chief Financial Officer.
-Anabel Fernandez joined us in 2018, serving in the position of Treasurer and Vice President, and as a member of the Asset Management Committee.
-Ms. Fernandez was appointed to Interim Chief Financial Officer on October 6, 2021, and promoted to Chief Financial Officer and Senior Vice President on April 1, 2022.
-Ms. Fernandez has been responsible for balance sheet management, capital allocation, cash forecasting and overall supervision of our accounting, tax and treasury functions, including overall management of our debt, compliance, and reporting for lenders, investors and shareholders.
+Ms. Ramsay joined us in 2018, serving in the position of Vice President and Treasurer, and as a member of the Asset Management Committee.
+Ms. Ramsay developed the Company's Investor Relations function post-IPO.
+Ms. Ramsay was appointed to Interim Chief Financial Officer on October 6, 2021, and promoted to Senior Vice President and Chief Financial Officer on April 1, 2022.
+Ms. Ramsay has been responsible for balance sheet management, capital allocation, cash forecasting and overall supervision of our accounting, tax and treasury functions, including overall management of our debt, compliance, and reporting for lenders, investors, sell-side analysts and shareholders.

-Post-IPO, Ms. Fernandez developed the Company's Investor Relations function.
-Prior to joining us, Ms. Fernandez served as the Vice President of Finance for the Americas region at Macquarie Group Limited, an Australian multinational independent investment bank and financial services company, from April 2016 to May 2018, overseeing financial and internal tax reporting for over 200 U.S. legal entities in the energy, capital and credit markets space and subsequently managing the financial audit process for Macquarie Group Limited's aircraft leasing business.
-Prior to joining Macquarie Group Limited, Ms. Fernandez served as the Corporate Accounting Manager at Fidelity National Financial, a provider of title insurance and settlement services to the real estate and mortgage industries, in the title insurance business from 2014 to April 2016.
-Ms. Fernandez started her career at Aeroflex Incorporated, a former publicly listed aerospace and defense electronics manufacturer, where she worked from 2002 to 2014.
-Ms. Fernandez is a Certified Public Accountant.
-Ms. Fernandez received a B.B.A in Accounting, Financial Economics and Economics from Lincoln Memorial University.
+Prior to joining us, Ms. Ramsay served as the Vice President of Finance for the Americas region at Macquarie Group Limited, an Australian multinational independent investment bank and financial services company, from April 2016 to May 2018, overseeing financial and internal tax reporting for over 200 U.S. legal entities in the energy, capital and credit markets space and subsequently managing the financial audit process for Macquarie Group Limited's aircraft leasing business.
+Prior to joining Macquarie Group Limited, Ms. Ramsay served as the Corporate Accounting Manager at Fidelity National Financial, a provider of title insurance and settlement services to the real estate and mortgage industries, in the title insurance business from November 2014 to April 2016.
+Ms. Ramsay started her career at Aeroflex Incorporated, a former publicly listed aerospace and defense electronics manufacturer, where she worked from 2002 to 2014.
+Ms. Ramsay is an advisory member of the Florida Institute of CFOs, is a board member of Jet HomeLoans LP and is a member of Dream Finders' Investment Committee.
+Ms. Ramsay is a Certified Public Accountant and received a B.B.A in Accounting, Financial Economics and Economics from Lincoln Memorial University.